-Every part of an external wall including external wall cladding (see clause 2.6.4 for exceptions) not more than 1m from a boundary or the external wall of a high rise domestic building, should be constructed from products which achieve European Classification A1 or A2.
-This does not apply to insulation exposed in a cavity that is between two leaves of masonry or concrete at least 75mm thick, and which has a cavity barrier around all openings in the wall and at the top of the wall-head.
+Every part of an external wall including an external wall cladding system (see clause 2.7.1 and annex 2.B) not more than 1m from a boundary or the external wall of a high rise domestic building, should be constructed from products which achieve European Classification A1 or A2.
+This does not apply to insulation exposed in a cavity that is between two leaves of masonry or concrete where both leaves are at least 75mm thick, and which has a cavity barrier around all openings in the wall and at the top of the wall-head.